Got extra time in Taiwan’s capital city? Explore the rest of this fascinating East Asian country by tackling some of the best day trips from Taipei.

 Unlike testing your vertical limits in Pingxi, hiking in Yangmingshan National Park is not overly difficult.
 The popularity and proximity to Taipei mean that Yangmingshan’s hiking trails are clean and well-maintained, even if slippery at times!

-As a day trip from Taipei, the most accessible hike is from the Visitor Centre to the peak of Qixing Mountain, about a 2.5km walk.
+The most accessible hike from Taipei is from the Visitor Centre to the peak of Qixing Mountain, about a 2.5km walk.
 The peak is about halfway to Xiaoyoukeng, where you can marvel at fumaroles puffing sulphur into the air.
 From Xiaoyoukeng, you can either continue to walk back to the visitor centre or grab a bus back to Taipei City.

 Getting there